Geography of Africa: Rivers

 From the outer margin of the African plateaus, a large number of streams run to the sea with comparatively short courses, while the larger rivers flow for long distances on the interior highlands, before breaking through the outer ranges.
 The main drainage of the continent is to the north and west, or towards the basin of the Atlantic Ocean.

-To the main African rivers belong: Nile (the longest river of Africa), Congo (river with the highest water discharge on the continent) and the Niger, which flows half of its length through the arid areas.
-The largest lakes are the following: Lake Victoria (Lake Ukerewe), Lake Chad, in the centre of the continent, Lake Tanganyika, lying between the Democratic Republic of Congo, Burundi, Tanzania and Zambia.
+To the main African rivers belong: the Nile (the longest river of Africa), Congo (river with the highest water discharge on the continent) and the Niger, which flows half of its length through the arid areas.
+The largest lakes are the following: Lake Victoria (Lake Ukerewe), Lake Chad, in the centre of the continent, and Lake Tanganyika (which lies between the Democratic Republic of Congo, Burundi, Tanzania, and Zambia).
 There is also the considerably large Lake Malawi stretching along the eastern border of Malawi.
-There are also numerous water dams throughout the continent: Kariba on the river of Zambezi, Asuan in Egypt on the river of Nile, and Akosombo, the continent's biggest dam on the Volta River in Ghana (Fobil 2003).
+There are also numerous water dams throughout the continent: Kariba on the river of Zambezi, Aswan in Egypt, and Akosombo, the continent's biggest dam on the Volta River in Ghana (Fobil 2003).

 The high lake plateau of the African Great Lakes region contains the headwaters of both the Nile and the Congo.

-The break-up of Gondwana in Late Cretaceous and Cenozoic times led to a major reorganization of the river courses of various large African rivers including the Congo, Niger, Nile, Orange, Limpopo and Zambezi rivers.
+The break-up of Gondwana in Late Cretaceous and Cenozoic times led to a major reorganization of the river courses of various large African rivers including the Congo, Niger, Nile, Orange, Limpopo, and Zambezi rivers.

 Flowing to the Mediterranean Sea

 The upper Nile receives its chief supplies from the mountainous region adjoining the Central African trough in the neighborhood of the equator.
 From there, streams pour eastward into Lake Victoria, the largest lake in Africa (covering over 26,000 square m.), and to the west and north into Lake Edward and Lake Albert.
 To the latter of these, the effluents of the other two lakes add their waters.
 Issuing from there, the Nile flows northward, and between the latitudes of 7 and 10 degrees north it traverses a vast marshy level, where its course is liable to being blocked by floating vegetation.
-After receiving the Bahr-el-Ghazal from the west and the Sobat, Blue Nile and Atbara from the Ethiopian Highlands (the chief gathering ground of the flood-water), it separates the great desert with its fertile watershed, and enters the Mediterranean at a vast delta.
+After receiving the Bahr-el-Ghazal from the west and the Sobat, Blue Nile, and Atbara from the Ethiopian Highlands (the chief gathering ground of the flood-water), it separates the great desert with its fertile watershed, and enters the Mediterranean at a vast delta.